 WeNR is a tool for measuring the footprint of organisations’ IT systems.

 This tool enables any type of organisation to analyse where the environmental impacts are and to measure their level of Sustainable IT maturity, based on the triptych People-Planet-Prosperity.

-For this purpose, ISIT proposes an open access tool based on open and public data.
+For this purpose, ISIT proposes a tool based on open and public data.

 This questionnaire allows you to evaluate your equipment, your data centers, your use of the Cloud and to assess the overall maturity of your organisation when it comes to Sustainable IT.